 The purpose of a page’s placement as an attendant upon a nobleman or a knight was to train him in certain courtly and noble skills.

 Typically, the Page would receive training in a number of skills such as horse riding, falconry, armed combat, and hunting, skills which would contribute to his position in the medieval aristocracy.

 The page also received a basic education in other courtly skills such as composing poetry, writing and singing songs and playing a variety of musical instruments.
 In some cases, the Page was educated in playing board games as well.

 The Page was offered little to no direct reimbursement in return for his service.
 Rather, the education, combat training, and other forms of learning he attained at the lord’s expense were considered a suitable and adequate reimbursement.

 In addition, the Page was provided food, shelter, and clothing at the lord’s house as well.
 In rare cases when the Page went out of his way to serve the Lord, the lord could offer a reward as an acknowledgment of his service.

 A boy from a noble medieval family typically served a major lord as a page from seven years of age to around the age of fourteen.
-Upon reaching around fourteen years of age, if the Page was deemed appropriately trained in the courtly manners and skills, he was promoted to the position of a squire.

 A squire then went on to serve a knight, typically both on and off the battlefield.
 It is through the page’s training as a squire that he ultimately reached the point where he was awarded the prestigious position of knighthood by a leading lord.